macs-massimopiazza/JAMstack-sitebuilder/src/components/jumbo1/jumbo1.md

 ---
 visible: true
 name: jumbo1
-title: This is my goodsoup blog, i cahnged the title from cms
+title: This is my goodsoup blog.
+You can change text from cms.
 subtitle: Yeah in this blog i write stuff.
 This is a description to make people understand what I will talk about in my articles.
 Yes very nais.
 Bye.
 btnsx: Recent Articles